-Lori Ryan's research focuses primarily on the intersection of ethics and corporate governance, with a special emphasis on the roles, characteristics, and responsibilities of institutional and individual investors.
-She is currently also engaged in research into international distinctions among corporate governance systems.
+Lori Ryan's research focuses primarily on the intersection of business ethics and corporate governance, with a special emphasis on the roles, characteristics, and responsibilities of institutional and individual investors.

 Marguerite Schneider and Lori Verstegen Ryan.
 2011.
 “Hedge Funds and Their Investor Activism: Do They Help or Hurt Other Equity Investors?”
 Journal of Management and Governance.
 15: 349-374.